xqb64/synapse/README.md

   Range (min … max):   26.964 s … 27.335 s    5 runs
 ```

-To be fair, Python could execute this code in a blink of an eye with `@functools.lru_cache()`.
+Other than this, it's pointless to compare the two, because obviously, besides being a lot more useful, Python comes with `@functools.lru_cache()` and could execute this code in a blink of an eye with it.

-Linked list:
+## Examples

+As of now, `synapse` does not have any built-in data structures, but you could write a linked list using the `struct` type:

 ```rust
 struct node {